Rock gardens are an amazing way to build texture and depth into your backyard. Find 32 awe inspiring rock garden ideas and designs to play with!

 A garden does not need many rocks to attain natural texture.
 A few well placed stones of the right size can do the trick.

 A stone garden can also be very large.
 Here we see a large and interesting stone garden.
 There are even a few trees in the midst of it.
 There are a few very large rocks here as well, all well placed to make a visually interesting space.
-Source: The West End / Flickr
+Using some nice colored sand creates a tropical warm feel.

 If you let moss grow you may not even be able to see the stones.
 This picture shows rocks lining a stone stairway.
 The rocks are coated in moss nearly to the point of disappearing.